martinthomson/wpack-content/draft-thomson-wpack-content.md

 other than the target origin, content from other origins MUST NOT be loaded from the bundle in place of making the request directly.

+A server might use the Digest header field
+{{?DIGEST=I-D.ietf-httpbis-digest-headers}} to indicate that content matches content from a bundle.
+A client might not know what content from the bundle corresponds to a given resource, but it can include a Want-Digest header field in requests that might result in content that is loaded from the bundle.
+For instance, if content sourced from a bundle refers to a resource in the bundle with a relative URL and the same content for the referring content is provided by a server, then a user agent might infer that it is possible that referenced content will match what appears in the bundle.

+\[\[TODO: is there a case here for a conditional If-Digest header field here?]]

 ### Transfer of Storage {#transfer-storage}